DashSight/DashSight/README.md

 ## Dependencies

+* Rust
+  * Rust is awesome and this is written in Rust!
 * gpsd
   * DashSight uses GPSD to communicate with the GPS device.
 This means it should work with almost any GPS device and is portable to most Linux systems.
 * gtk+3 and glib-2
-  * DashSight uses GTK+3 for graphic display and glib for helper functions
+  * DashSight uses GTK+3 for graphic display and glib for helper functions.
+This is done thanks to gtk-rs.org/
-* osm-gps-map
+* libchamplain, Clutter
-  * DashSight uses osm-gps-map for the map rendering.
+  * DashSight uses [libchamplain](https://wiki.gnome.org/Projects/libchamplain/) for the map rendering. libchamplain depends on Clutter
 * [Python-OBD](https://github.com/brendan-w/python-OBD) and Python3
-  * DashSight relies on [Python-OBD](https://github.com/brendan-w/python-OBD) for the OBD communication.
+  * DashSight relies on [Python-OBD](https://github.com/brendan-w/python-OBD) for the OBDII communication.

 ## Current features

 * Ability to record tracks in the standard GPX format
-* Ability to download high details maps of a track for offline use
 * Ability to free drive
   * DashSigh will show current and previous locations on a map
   * Will show engine revs, throttle position, engine load, fluid temperatures, timing advance and more in real time while driving.
 * Ability to load a saved map and drive on that
   * Supports the same features as free drive plus:
     * Displays a high accuracy timer that starts when you cross the track start point and stops when you cross the stop point
+  * The results can be exported for later analysis

 ## Future features

 * Ability to support a circular track, a track with the same start/stop point and multiple laps.
 * Ability to display the current speed?
-* Replace osm-gps-map with something that is maintained
-* Make the code more portable so it can run on any system
-* Rewrite the entire thing in Rust and Qt5/GTK4?

 ## Using DashSight